Kristina01111000/Drws_site/README.md

 11/30
 - The slide show is not showing up for dr w in firefox when he is not in incognito.
 When he is in incognito mode it does show up, purgeing the cache does not fix it, is this still happening?
-- Remove the title from the quick minute slide ->language
 - Get an image for the yoga slide
 - Get update on quiz, think about a title for the link is quiz the right word, maybe assessment